 NIJ policy provides for the protection of the privacy and wellbeing of individuals who participate in NIJ research studies under two different, but philosophically related, sets of regulations:

 Forms and Regulations

-- Protection of Human Subjects 'Common Rule' (pdf, 1 page)
+- Protection of Human Subjects 'Common Rule' (docx, page)

 - NIJ-specific Instructions for Common Rule (pdf, 1 page), Updated 2017